Teen Mom: Young and Pregnant: Ashley Jones

 Ashley Jones (from Vallejo, California) is the mother of Holly Isabella Lockett who was born on September 15, 2017.
 The father is her husband, Bariki "Bar" Smith.

 Lexi Lopez née Tatman

 Alexis "Lexi" Lopez (from Montrose, Colorado) is the mother of Tobias Ryker Lopez-DeLuna who was born on October 29, 2017.
 On August 26, 2019, Lexi announced via Instagram that she had given birth to another baby boy, Jay Wolfe.
 The father is her now husband Kyler Lopez.
+On August 16, 2026, Lexi gave birth to their third child, a daughter named Sophia June Lopez.

 Rachel Beaver

 Rachel Beaver (from Madisonville, Tennessee) got pregnant while seeing both her on-and-off boyfriend Drew and his best friend Jacob.
 On 22 February 2019, Rachel gave birth to her daughter, Hazelee.
 On January 12, 2024, Rachel gave birth to her second child, River Elliott Valentine Houp.

 Kiaya Elliott

 Kiaya Elliott (from Norfolk, Virginia) got pregnant after her girlfriend, Teazha cheated on her.
 X'Zayveon is the father of her child.
 Teazha moved in and offered her help in raising her child Amour Elliot.